Best Types of Crossbow Bolts For Your Needs

 Nock

-The nock is the point where your bolt meets the crossbow string and there are quite a few types out there.
-Now I know what you’re thinking: how are you meant to figure out which nock is right for you?
-I’ve whipped up this quick breakdown that should make it easier for you to decide:
+The nock is the point where your bolt meets the crossbow string.
+With so many types, you’re probably wondering, “Which one is for me?”.
+Don’t worry, I’ve prepared a quick breakdown that should make it easier for you to decide:

-• Flat nock – As the name suggests, the flat nock has a flat surface for you to nock the string.
-If you are a beginner looking for a safer option, the flat nock is the best bet because it has a wider surface area for the string to rest on and is more manageable.
+• Flat nock – As the name suggests, the flat nock has a flat surface for nocking the string.
+For beginners looking for a safer option, the flat nock is ideal because it offers a wider surface area for the string to rest on and is easier to manage.

-• Half moon nock – The half moon nock is good for more experienced shooters who would like a nice groove for the string to fit into.
-However, always keep in mind that bad positioning with the half moon nock can cause nasty accidents.
+• Half-moon nock – The half-moon nock is suitable for experienced shooters who prefer a defined groove for the string.
+However, always keep in mind that bad positioning with the half-moon nock can cause nasty accidents.

 • Omni nock – The omni nock is basically the half moon nock but with more grooves.
 The grooves let you nock it more angularly and can give you a better grip than the flat nock.